EK76/WeatherStation/README.md

 and pin 5 (GPIO 3, SCL).
 Trough theese pins Raspberry PI 5 reads the pressure fom sensor.

-- GPIO 2 SDA (Serial Data Line) , whosepin is used to transmit data between the Raspberry Pi5 and the I2C device.
+- GPIO 2 SDA (Serial Data Line) , whose pin is used to transmit data between the Raspberry Pi5 and the I2C device.

 - GPIO 3 SCL (Serial Clock Line), whose pin is used to provide the clock signal